digitalake/ansible-terraform-aws-django/README.md

     --workers 3
 ```

+> From Gunicorn docs: ... we recommend (2 x $num_cores) + 1 as the number of workers to start off with.

 After an image was built and tested locally, it was pushed to the Dockerhub.

 <img src="https://github.com/digitalake/ansible-terraform-aws-django/assets/109740456/1b4b3758-259e-420f-a20c-d9a4d02cd534" width="500">